COVID-19 vaccines can be a real lifesaver. Read this to know the answers to the common questions and doubts on COVID-19 vaccines.

 Phase 1 and phase 2 trials are completed for COVID-19 vaccines in India.
 The Covishield vaccines have finished their phase 3 trials in India.
 On a worldwide basis, nearly 45 vaccines are tested for safety in phase 1 trials.
 The phase 2 trials are expanded for nearly 33 vaccines.
 The phase 3 trials are carried out on a large scale basis only for 23 vaccines.
 Four vaccines are known to be abandoned after the trials.

-Generally, vaccination is not provided to children.
-Currently, the vaccination is recommended for people who are more than fifty years of age.
+Generally, most vaccines are administered in childhood.
+As this vaccine is new, for now, it is recommended for people above 18 years of age.
 Children are not given the COVID-19 vaccine to avoid unforeseen complications and mortality.
-Recently, the United States of America has started clinical trials for checking the efficiency of the Moderna vaccine in children who are less than 12 years of age.
+Recently, the United States of America has started clinical trials for checking the efficiency of its vaccines on children who are less than 12 years of age.

 The vaccine Covishied and Covaxin require storage and transportation temperature of +2 to +8 degrees celsius.
 This is maintained with the help of active and passive cold chain equipment that are available in India.
 Vaccines like Pfizer should be maintained at an extremely cold temperature of -70 degrees celsius.
 This temperature is colder than the temperature of the winter season in Antarctica.
 The Moderna vaccine requires a cold chain temperature of -20 degrees celsius and has to be stored in the freezer.